 There are two main methods.
 Foods can be fermented naturally, known as “wild ferments” or “spontaneous ferments”, where the microorganisms are present naturally in the raw food or processing environment.
 This is the case with sauerkraut, kimchi, and certain fermented soy products.

 Foods can be also fermented via the addition of starter cultures, often referred to as “culture-dependent ferments”, for example, yogurt, cheese, wine, beer kefir, kombucha, and natto.

-What is included or excluded in the definition of fermented food?
+What is the definition of fermented food?